The Callan Institute is focussed on the use of information, computing and communications

-The new Institute will endeavour to highlight existing research activities and work towards enhancing collaboration and a multi-disciplinary approach to research at NUI Maynooth.
+The new Institute will endeavour to highlight existing research activities and work towards enhancing collaboration and a multi-disciplinary approach to research at Maynooth University.
 The Institute also has a mission to support the existing productive culture for commercially relevant innovation, successful knowledge transfer, assisting local industry and commercialising research outputs.

-NOV 2013 - JUNE 2014: The Callan Institute's RF Transceiver Design, Build and Measurements Course began on 22 November 2013.
+NOV 2013 - SEPT 2014: The Callan Institute's RF Transceiver Design, Build and Measurements Course began on 22 November 2013.
 The course is tailored for professionals working with RF circuits and systems and will run 1 day-long session each month for 12 months.
 During which an introduction is given to the fundamental components used in RF transceivers, their nonideal effects when used in a practical system and the measurement techniques used to extract the data to describe their performance.
-The first eight sessions have covered various areas including Filters, Noise and Low Noise Amplifiers (LNA), Mixers and Wireless Modulation and have proved to be a huge success.
+The first nine sessions have covered various areas including Filters, Noise and Low Noise Amplifiers (LNA), Mixers and Wireless Modulation and have proved to be a huge success.
 Please e-mail firstname.lastname@example.org if you would like to be added to the mailing list to receive information on upcoming courses.

 12/SEPT/2013: Dr. John Dooley and Dr. Grzegorz Szczepkowski receiving an award from Professor Bernard Mahon at the recent CTVR Showcase 2013, in the Lighthouse Cinema in Dublin.
 The award was in recognition of the group's research into Active Cancellation and Digital Pre-Distortion.
 More information on this event and the CTVR Research Centre can be found at www.ctvr.ie.